nhsconnect/prm-practice-migration-staging/_steps/migration-key-phases/02-procurement.md

 ---
 <!-- [UPLIFT] changed title from 'procurement' to 'Ordering a new solution' -->
 <!-- [GAP] We will need to replace 'Procurement' with 'Ordering a new system' or similar -->
-The notification and agreement with the new supplier (target) and the existing supplier (source) via the Catalogue
+The notification and agreement with the new supplier and the existing supplier via the Catalogue
 <!-- [GAP] Need to add details that explain how to manage procurement notifications via the Catalogue -->